Dassault Mirage 2000: India

 On 26 February 2019, 12 Mirage 2000s were used by the IAF to conduct an airstrike on an alleged militant training camp in Balakot in Pakistan.
 This was the first time since the Indo-Pakistani War of 1971 that the Indian fighters aircraft entered Pakistani airspace.
 The aircraft were armed with Israeli made Spice 2000 bombs.
 The next day, various IAF aircraft including the Mirage 2000Is were involved in dogfights against the Pakistan Air Force (PAF) aircraft, when they aimed to target Indian Army ammunition dumps and other infrastructure in the Indian administered Kashmir.
 During the 2020 standoff between India and China, the IAF deployed Mirage 2000Is along the Line of Actual Control.
 While the Mirage upgrade program were initially scheduled for completion before 2021, it stretched out to the mid-2020s.
 In September 2021, India obtained 24 phased-out Mirage 2000s from France, primarily for spares.
 Bought at a cost of €1 million per plane, 13 aircraft were to be delivered in flyaway condition with intact engines and airframes while the remaining 11 jets were planned to be scavenged for parts.

-In May 2025, Mirage 2000 fighters were used by the IAF in the conflict with Pakistan to target PAF airbases using precision-guided munitions.
-The Washington Post reported that one Mirage 2000 may have been hit during the clash and crashed, and French Air Force chief Jerome Bellanger stated that he had seen evidence three Indian aircraft including a Mirage 2000 being downed in the conflict.
-While India acknowledged aircraft losses, it did not confirm the details, and France claimed that misinformation has been spread deliberately to undermine the sales of the French aircraft.
+In May 2025, Mirage 2000s were used by the IAF in the conflict with Pakistan to target PAF airbases using precision-guided munitions.
+The Washington Post reported that one Mirage 2000 may have been hit during the clash and crashed, and French Air Force chief Jerome Bellanger told Associated Press that he had seen evidence that three Indian aircraft including, a Mirage 2000, were downed in the conflict.
+While India acknowledged aircraft losses, it did not confirm the details, and France claimed that misinformation has been spread deliberately to undermine the sales of the French aircraft, without providing further details.